People care about the brands they buy from. In fact, 40% of shoppers will buy from a brand they trust.

-Securing trust and promoting products customers are proud to be associated with is crucial for DTC brands today.
-Instead of pumping out polished, branded content, people are hunting down real-life content they can relate to.
+So securing trust and promoting products customers are proud to be associated with is crucial for ecommerce brands.
+Instead of solely pumping out polished, branded content, many brands are making use of real-life, user-generated content (UGC)that consumers can relate to.

 What is user-generated content?

 User-generated content, often abbreviated as UGC, is content your customers create to share their experience with your products.
 It could be organic or incentivised by you—but the main thing is that your customers are posting about you because they genuinely love your product.
 This could be a customer review, a social media post recommending your products to friends and family, a how-to demonstration on YouTube,—basically, if it was made by your customers, it’s UGC.

 What makes UGC so special is the impact it can have on your brand metrics.
 For brands experiencing lots of market competition and a decrease in marketing budget, it’s good to know consumers actually want to see UGC (more on that later).
 Authentic content will only improve your brand awareness metrics which, in turn, boost your conversions rates. 📈

 How can UGC boost product sales?

 This is why you’re really here, right? 😏 User-generated content can genuinely help you sell more products.
 In fact, you could be missing out on sales if you don’t implement it into your strategy.
 Let’s break down some of the ways UGC helps you sell more products: